Nitin-singh03/Nitin-singh03/README.md

 - **[Document Analysis & Chat Platform](https://github.com/Nitin-singh03/Secure-Document-Analysis-Chat-Platform)**

-  - [cite_start]Architected a full-stack document intelligence platform using the MERN stack for secure document management[cite: 25, 26].
+  - Architected a full-stack document intelligence platform using the MERN stack for secure document management.
-  - [cite_start]Implemented a multi-layered authentication system with JWT, OAuth 2.0 (Google/GitHub), and OTP verification[cite: 27].
+  - Implemented a multi-layered authentication system with JWT, OAuth 2.0 (Google/GitHub), and OTP verification.
-  - [cite_start]Engineered an advanced RAG pipeline with the Google Gemini API to extract text from PDF/DOCX files and provide intelligent, conversational answers to user queries[cite: 28].
+  - Engineered an advanced RAG pipeline with the Google Gemini API to extract text from PDF/DOCX files and provide intelligent, conversational answers to user queries.

 - **[E-Commerce Platform (Amazon HackOn - Top 1%)](https://github.com/Nitin-singh03/HackOn-Prototype)**

-  - [cite_start]Developed a full-stack MERN + ML application to promote sustainability, ranking in the top 1% at Amazon HackOn - Season 5[cite: 19].
+  - Developed a full-stack MERN + ML application to promote sustainability, ranking in the top 1% at Amazon HackOn - Season 5.
-  - [cite_start]Features include AI-powered recommendations, an ML-based delivery scheduler, and a dual-coin system to reward eco-friendly actions[cite: 21].
+  - Features include AI-powered recommendations, an ML-based delivery scheduler, and a dual-coin system to reward eco-friendly actions.
-  - [cite_start]Includes a "Curated Green Store" with carbon footprint tracking and sustainability-graded filters[cite: 22].
+  - Includes a "Curated Green Store" with carbon footprint tracking and sustainability-graded filters.

 - **[AgroGuide](https://github.com/Nitin-singh03/AgroGuide)**

-  - [cite_start]A full-stack agricultural marketplace built with Node.js, Express, and MongoDB, connecting buyers, contractors, and sellers[cite: 23].
+  - A full-stack agricultural marketplace built with Node.js, Express, and MongoDB, connecting buyers, contractors, and sellers.
-  - [cite_start]Features include job posting, contractor dashboards, secure chat, and session-based authentication using Passport[cite: 24].
+  - Features include job posting, contractor dashboards, secure chat, and session-based authentication using Passport.

 - **[PriceScope](https://github.com/Nitin-singh03/PriceScope)**
-  - [cite_start]A price comparison tool that scrapes data from Amazon, Flipkart, and JioMart using Python (Selenium, BeautifulSoup)[cite: 29, 30].
+  - A price comparison tool that scrapes data from Amazon, Flipkart, and JioMart using Python (Selenium, BeautifulSoup).
-  - [cite_start]The scraped data is normalized, deduplicated, and integrated into an Express.js app to render comparative pricing across platforms[cite: 31].
+  - The scraped data is normalized, deduplicated, and integrated into an Express.js app to render comparative pricing across platforms.

 ---